AvishkarK07/Blinkit-Grocery-Analysis/README.md

 <H1>Blinkit-Analysis-Dashboard</H1>
 <img width="1008" height="570" alt="DASH_BOARD" src= "https://github.com/AvishkarK07/Blinkit-Grocery-Analysis/blob/main/Images/Dashboard.png" />
 The Blinkit sales dashboard provides a clear overview of business performance across outlets and product categories.
 The company achieved total sales of $1.20M from 8,523 items, with an average sale of $141 and a strong average customer rating of 4.1.Overall, the data suggests that Blinkit’s success is driven by medium-sized outlets, Tier 3 locations, and high-demand daily consumables, backed by solid customer satisfaction levels.

+<h1>📘 Project Description</h1>

+• This project provides a comprehensive data analysis of Blinkit, India’s leading quick-commerce (Q-commerce) platform that delivers groceries and essentials within minutes.

+• The analysis focuses on understanding sales performance, customer behavior, delivery efficiency, and product category trends using data visualization and statistical methods.

+• The goal is to uncover key business insights that help improve customer satisfaction, operational efficiency, and revenue growth.

 <H1>🎯 Objectives</H1>